zleonov/unchecked-java/README.md

 Overview
 ========

-[Functional Interfaces](https://docs.oracle.com/javase/8/docs/api/java/lang/FunctionalInterface.html) provided in Java 8+ do not throw checked exceptions, which makes handling checked exceptions in lambda expressions overly cumbersome and verbose.
+[Functional Interfaces](https://docs.oracle.com/javase/8/docs/api/java/lang/FunctionalInterface.html) provided in Java 8+ do not throw checked exceptions.
+As a consequence handling checked exceptions in lambda expressions can be overly cumbersome and verbose.

 A simple example: